Holzschneider/Vex/README.md

 # Vex
-Vector Algebra for Java (& soon Javascript) optimized for brevity, transparency and ease-of-use instead of raw speed.
+Vecs & Vector Algebra for Java (& soon Javascript) optimized for brevity, transparency and ease-of-use instead of raw speed.

 Release
 -------